 The made-to-order mie goreng at the Balinese Theme Dinner was fantastic!

 Both buffet dinners featured outstanding Balinese dance or play performances that had Little T mesmerized.
+Watching Balinese performances was also one of our favorite activities in Bali with kids.

 Lunchtime was often at the pool.
 Our favorite dishes were the satay chicken skewers, mie goreng, spring rolls, smoothie bowls and grilled fish.